 - Is the candidate willing to listen?
 What modes of communication can I use to reach him (in person, email, phone, texting, Facebook …)?
 I don’t expect people to agree with me 100% of the time (I might want that) but I do expect elected officials to be willing to listen.
 Note, while it may sound nice for candidates to say I will support the will of my constituents, but I am not sure how elected officials determine what the “will” is.
 We can’t talk to everyone.
 Polls aren’t perfect.
 Everyone doesn’t have the same level of expertise on specific issues.
 Experts don’t always agree anyway.
 Constituents disagree, sometimes vehemently, on issues.

 - Is the candidate willing to advocate for positions which may not be popular?
 I might not agree someone initially but this does not mean I can’t be persuaded.
 In the process of advocating for a cause our positions are either strengthened or weakened as we learn new information.
 It is the process of advocating for a cause that provides opportunity for learning.
-Of course bi-directional learning only occurs when both stay focused on the issue at hand and not a specific position, are willing to listen and don’t take personal shots or act condescending.
+Of course bi-directional learning only occurs when people stay focused on the issue at hand and not a specific position, are willing to listen, don’t take personal shots or act condescending.

 It is also important to understand that there are some matters that come before elected officials where they are legally constrained in their actions regardless of what they might want to do.
 It is important for those who hold elected office to understand what level of discretion they have, as misusing their authority can create significant liabilities city, county, or state they represent as well as themselves.

 With this in mind my best wishes to everyone as they to go through the process of selecting candidates they will support this election cycle.
 You may also want to read Questions for Candidates.